 Exotic and exciting pets are becoming more and more popular in recent years, as people look to open their homes to pets that are more unique than traditional dogs and cats.

-Because of this more and more people are looking to become owners of lizards, and demand for popular species has skyrocket in the last decade or two.
+Because of this, more and more people are looking to become owners of lizards, and demand for popular species has skyrocketed in the last decade or two.

 However, some breeds can require extensive equipment and housing, costing thousands upon thousands of dollars, while others can be very sensitive and prone to illness or injury.

-We’ve compiled a handy list of the top 5 types of pet lizards to keep as for beginner and experiences reptile owners alike.
+We’ve compiled a handy list of the top 5 types of pet lizards to keep, for beginners and experienced reptile owners alike.